adamrayw/laravel-livewire-SPA/README.md

 Livewire is a full-stack framework for Laravel that makes building dynamic interfaces simple, without leaving the comfort of Laravel.

+It's not like anything you've seen before.
+The best way to understand it is to just look at the code.
+Strap on your snorkel, we're diving in.

 ## Installation

 - Clone this repository